International Studies in Liberal Arts

 Students are required to complete a two-course history sequence or a two-course literature sequence.
 They are also required to complete one Core History or Core Literature in the discipline not selected as the sequence.

-Students will complete six courses in one regional area (Asia, Europe, Latin America, Middle East, or Africa).
+Students will complete five courses in one regional area (Asia, Europe, Latin America, or Africa & Middle East).